GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

            Raw packets sent: 153447 (6.752MB) | Rcvd: 147823 (5.913MB)
 ```

-We don't have nothing new but we can connect to ssh with those users (we also can with the first vpn we had) in 10.9.0.4:
+We don't have nothing new but we can connect to ssh with those users (we also could be able with the first vpn we had) in 10.9.0.4:

 ```bash
 ❯ cat hosts